currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 	Thrower: thrown weapons: knifes, grenades, spears (throwing arm)
 	Archer: Bows and crossbows
 	Rifleman: Firing Assault rifles, carbines, SMGs, and shotguns
-	Sidearms: Firing pistols
+	Pistols: Firing pistols
 	Sniper: Firing sniper rifles and hunting rifles
 	Assassin: Firing guns at Engaged Range
-	Machinegunner: firing on full auto does not increase your stress level
+	Machinegunner: Firing weapons at ROF 4 or higher Mounted shooter: When fighting from a mount or vehicle

 **Called Shot**
 If you want your attack to hit a specific part of your target’s body – the head, the torso, a leg or an arm – you need to make a called shot.
 Called shots suffer a –2 modifier.
 If the body part has no armor, you bypass any armor rolls.
 If the body part is partially armored, the GM rolls for whether the armor was hit.
 To intentionally hit an exposed body part smaller than the major categories, suffer -3 (face-sized area), or -4 (eyeball-sized area).